2000 Series RapidPath Operating Manual

 By default, the control will assume that moving an axis in the positive direction is done by turning it's motors in the positive direction.
 This can be changed to match the physical mechanics of the machine.

 If you are slaving motors for a gantry axis, they very often must run in opposite directions in order to not twist the machine.
+Exceptions exist, always jog slowly and watch for gantry twisting when first testing motion.

 Maximum Velocity and Acceleration